yqaddur1/SDP-Work/README.md

 ## Overview

 Euclidean distortion quantifies how well a metric space can be approximated by Euclidean distance.
-This concept is especially relevant in theoretical computer science and machine learning, where algorithms often rely on geometric structure.
+This concept is especially relevant in transferring Euclidean machine learning algorithms to the metric space settings, especially ones arising in the context of **invariant machine learning**.

 Mathematically, the Euclidean distortion of a metric space can be expressed as the supremum of optimal values from an infinite sequence of semidefinite programs.

 ## Contributions

-- Implementation of SDP formulations in files prefixed with `cvx_for_...`
+- Implementation of SDP formulations in files prefixed with `cvx_for_...` for a few quotients by wallpaper groups.
-- Supporting scripts and experiments in the `python/` directory
+- Experiments for training the sampling process in the `python/` directory
 - Precomputed outputs and logs in the `saved data/` folder

 ## Status